Relative Strength Index Calculator

 Relative strength is how much you can lift expressed as a multiple of your bodyweight, for example a 1.5x bodyweight bench.
 It lets you compare lifters of different sizes fairly, since a lighter lifter moving the same absolute load is relatively stronger.

-Absolute load tells you how much weight is on the bar, but relative strength — load as a multiple of your bodyweight — is the fairer way to compare lifters and track real progress.
-This calculator computes the ratio for each main lift and places it on a strength tier.
+Absolute load tells you how much weight is on the bar, but relative strength — load as a multiple of bodyweight — is the fairer way to compare lifters of different sizes and track genuine progress independent of weight class changes.
+This calculator computes the ratio for each main barbell lift and places it on a strength tier.

 ratio = lift 1RM / bodyweight